DenchiSoft/VTubeStudio/README.md

 ArtMesh tags returned in the `"artMeshTags"` array will not contain duplicate tags.

+The response will also return all [ArtMesh/Layer Groups](https://github.com/DenchiSoft/VTubeStudio/wiki/ArtMesh-Groups) set up by the user with their ID, name and content.
+Please note that while ArtMesh group IDs are guaranteed to be unique, the same is not true for the ArtMesh group names.

 If no model is loaded, `"modelLoaded"` will be `false` and the arrays will be empty.

 **Note about "tags":** Tags can be added to ArtMeshes in the "UserData" field in the Live2D Cubism Editor.
 You can add any text into that field in the editor.
 VTube Studio will split that text at spaces and newline characters.
 This means if your tag text is "my tag", it will become two tags in VTS: "my" and "tag".
 You can add as many tags to each ArtMesh as you want.